-The one thing I have concluded for certain is that, whether beneficial or not, the circumcision process is unnatural, peculiar, and most certainly a painful intrusion-and one that is performed largely on newborns who have not requested any such procedure ring any time soon, because, knock on wood, my sexual experiences been pleasure-full enough.
-But just because I won't be strapping on a doesn't mean I won't wonder-or even empathize, in some weird way.
+The one thing I have concluded for certain is that, whether beneficial or not, the circumcision process is unnatural, peculiar, and most certainly a painful intrusion-and one that is performed largely on newborns who have not requested any such procedure

 But should I ever be put in Stein's situation, I'll have to seriously consider what I should do.
-I'm no card-carrying intactivist and I don't think I'll be bw like I'll always have a severe case of FOMO (Fear Of Missing Out), a term my friend Miko uses when she can't make it to two events that are happening simultaneously, about what my life would have been like if I hadn't been snipped.
+I'm no card-carrying intactivist and I don't think I'll be restoring any time soon, because, knock on wood, my sexual experiences have been pleasure-full enough.
+But just because I won't be strapping on a DTR, doesn't mean I won't wonder-or even empathize, in some weird way.
+It's now like I'll always have a severe case of FOMO (Fear Of Missing Out), a term my friend Miko uses when she can't make it to two events that are happening simultaneously, about what my life would have been like if I hadn't been snipped.